 Quality programs in physical activity and sport can do immensely positive things for your child.
 Beyond developing physical literacy and physical fitness, good programs are capable of promoting confidence, self esteem, social connection, leadership skills, and more.

 Sometimes, however, the challenge is to find good programming.
 This is why there is a growing movement in Canada and the United States – and indeed most of the developed world – to examine the quality of the sport and activity programs that we are offering to our kids.

 In the face of declining activity levels among children, including significant rates of burnout and dropout from activity programs, more sport and recreation organizations are starting to assess how well their activity programs retain – as much as train – their participants.
 This includes looking at whether a program is as much fun, safe, and enjoyable as it is instructive and developmental.

-In Canada, Sport for Life has developed a comprehensive checklist for sport clubs and community organizations to assess the quality of their programs.
+In Canada, Sport for Life has developed a comprehensive checklist [PDF] for sport clubs and community organizations to assess the quality of their programs.
 It covers everything from coach training to facility design to inclusion policies and more.